ericf1/ftwbot/README.md

 To choose an account to track, edit the 'bot.py' file and change the account names to whichever one you would like to follow.

-In order to constantly maintain the bot, we recommend using a Cloud Hosting Service such as [Amazon Web Service](https://aws.amazon.com/).
-In order to run the Python script.
-The program is set to run every minute.
+In order to constantly maintain the bot, we recommend running the Python script (python3 bot.py) through a Cloud Hosting Service such as [Amazon Web Service](https://aws.amazon.com/).
+The program is set to check for new posts every minute.

 Follow the requirements.txt in order to install the different libraries to run the bot.